sindresorhus/rev-file/readme.md

 ### revFile(filepath)

-Returns a promise for a revved filepath.
+Returns a `Promise` for a revved filepath.

 ### revFile.sync(filepath)